pwnedbyisa/writeups/hackerone/hackyholidays.md

 flag 8
 - quiz time!
 I entered grinch as my name, left the default answers and submitted
 - at the end of the quiz, I got a message saying there was one other player with the same name, which means the quiz stores player names, which means theres a database, which FINALLY means SQLi
-- fun fact idk enough about SQL to exflitrate w this one... so we'll come back later
+- fun fact idk enough about SQL to exfiltrate w this one... so we'll come back later

 flag 9
 - I was so traumatized by all the login portals atp that I just decided to inspect the source code and page elments first